 - Better access to emergency services.
 Fixed VoIP phone numbers are easier to trace than non-fixed VoIP phone numbers, which enables emergency calls to be traced for faster EMS response.
 And the associated address enables emergency calls to be properly routed to the nearest emergency call center.

 - Not as easy to provision as a non-fixed VoIP phone number.
 You need an address and some associated information to get a fixed VoIP phone number.
-It’s not difficult to get a fixed VoIP number.
-But fixed VoIP numbers are not ideal if you need to quickly add a lot of phone numbers.
+It’s not difficult to get a fixed VoIP number, but it is not ideal if you need to quickly add a lot of phone numbers.

 Primary phone numbers for physical business locations